Welcome to my blog! My name is Subha Malik and in this blog post, I will share with you How to Create a Coloring Book from Scratch.

 Let’s Recap Everything!

 In this post, I have shared with you my exact process to create a coloring book from scratch.
 This is a three-step process that involves finding the right kind of graphics and then turning them into coloring pages.
-And in the last step, we import those coloring pages to any presentation software like PowerPoint to create a print-ready pdf file.

 I hope you’ve learned something new from this post.
 If so, then do share this post with others as well.